Sambho Siva Sambho: Cast

+Production

 Development

-The film is an official remake of Samuthirakani's own Tamil Film Naadodigal.
-This film's title is based on Naadodigal's hit song Sambho Siva Sambho.
+The film is an official remake of Samuthirakani's own Tamil film Naadodigal.
+This film's title is based on Naadodigal's song "Sambho Siva Sambho".
+The film marks the second collaboration between producer Bellamkonda Suresh and Ravi Teja after Naa Autograph (2004).
+Part of the film was shot in Kurnool.

 Soundtrack

 The music was composed by Sundar C. Babu and released by Aditya Music.
+All songs were reused from the original except for "Bava Bava" and "Kanupapalalo Prema".
+The music launch function was held on 2 January 2010 in Prasad Labs in Hyderabad.

 Critical reception

 The film received mixed to positive reviews from critics.
 Sify rated 4/5 and gave it the verdict "entertaining".
-Supergoodmovies rated it 3/5 and said " All artists gave their best performances and though being his debut direction, Samuthirakarni deserves a hit".
+Supergoodmovies rated it 3/5 and said "All artists gave their best performances and though being his debut direction, Samuthirakarni deserves a hit".
+Radhika Rajamani of Rediff.com dated the film 2/5 and wrote, "Samuthirakani has made something different but one wonders whether Sambho Siva Sambho will have the same impact that its Tamil counterpart had".
+Jeevi of Idlebrain.com rated the film 2.75/5 and wrote, "The basic story idea is good and it is dealt realistically.
+But the director couldn’t mould the movie to suit the Telugu nativity".